cbodonnell/tfarm/README.md

 tfarm ranch clients get $RANCH_CLIENT --credentials | tfarm configure --credentials-stdin
 ```

-### Manage tunnels with the tfarm client
+### Manage tunnels with the tfarm CLI

-Once the tfarm server is running, you can use the tfarm client to manage tunnels.
+Once the tfarm server is running, you can use the tfarm CLI to manage tunnels.

 #### Validate that the tfarm server is running